Physics-50/Module-1/docs/syllabus.md

 + Up to 48 hours past the deadline: 15%
 + Up to 72 hours past the deadline: 20%

  You may have two extensions of up to 24 hours without penalty over the course of the semester, provided you let us know in advance by e-mailing jarlett@hmc.edu that you would like the assignment to count for one of these extensions.
 The extensions may be used for checkpoints or deliverables (but not mini-questions).
-If you are experiencing extenuating circumstances please don't hesitate to reach out.
+If you are experiencing extenuating circumstances please don't hesitate to reach out to your instructor.

 # Online Resources
 The course website is available on Sakai, where you will find links to each Module of the course in the side menu of the Physics 50 page.
 Also linked from that page are Gradescope and Piazza.
 You will submit the Module checkpoints and deliverables through Gradescope.
 To create another way for students to communicate with each other we have created [this Piazza site](https://piazza.com/class/kq8xnnrv1426jn){:target="_blank"}.
 In Piazza you can ask questions to the class; we encourage you to use this forum to ask your classmates course-related questions and to answer each others questions.
 There are no grades associated with participation on Piazza, it is for your own benefit as a means to collaborate with each other.
 Office hours are posted on the "Office Hours" link on the side menu of Sakai.
 Please note that you must be logged into your g.hmc.edu account through a Google Chrome browser to access this information. **Students should feel welcome to attend any professor’s office hours.**